 View the guidelines for the consideration of challenges against Penalty Charge Notices (PDF 624kb).

 For further information on the parking contravention types and the Penalty Charge Notice enforcement process please visit the PATROL website.

 The Council is a member of the Parking and Traffic Regulations Outside London (PATROL) Adjudication Joint Committee.
-The Joint Committee publishes an Annual Statement of Accounts which is subject to External Audit and the arrangements for 2010/11 can be found at PATROL - Accounts 2010/11.
+The Joint Committee publishes an Annual Statement of Accounts which is subject to External Audit.